Close, Split & Settle the PaymentOrder

 2. CLOSED - No futher payments can be added

-4. SETTLED - Allocation are ready for disbursement
+4. SETTLED - Allocations are ready for disbursement

 All three lifecycle endpoints accept an optional body parameter: